SVB vs Citizens Bank innovation banking—relationship support, treasury capabilities, and lending options

 What You Need:

-Strategically, when does it make sense to choose SVB over Citizens Bank (or use both)?
+Strategically, when does it make sense to favor SVB over a broader commercial bank like Citizens for innovation banking?

 Expanded Explanation: